eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 Earlier, I mentioned the surprising robustness of Plurality Top-2 under friction.
 Related to this was a general trend where mild friction seemed to make plurality methods *better*.
 Upon reflection on the model, I believe I know why: the fact that a plurality vote is just choosing a single candidate.

 Unlike every other voting system, choose-one voting is the only one where fatigue has a minimal effect on outcomes.
 In every other voting system, there's an attempt to extract *more* data from voters by allowing some sort of expression for other candidates.
 This makes plurality voting robust to fatigue and unawareness, which seems to *tighten* outcomes because voters are less likely to vote for a candidate who has no chance.
 The prominence model focuses votes on a smaller number of candidates, which appears to sort of accidentally simulate the strategic voting which makes plurality more effective.
-The VSE of single-round plurality is never *good*, but mild friction improves the outcomes.
+The VSE of single-round plurality is never *good*, but light friction improves the outcomes.
 Plurality Top-2 under mild friction is actually on par with some of the *good* systems under ideal conditions.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="plurality-bump" %}<br>